 - 4.3.
 Looking ahead, we aim to focus on actions that are likely to generate an increase in productivity over time.
-Over the next five years, and building on the continued development and expansion of our Growth Hub and existing activity, we will seek to: - Encourage those businesses with the capacity for innovation and high growth to scale up: While the SELEP economy is very effective in generating large numbers of new enterprises, most of them remain micro (in fact, micro businesses account for a higher proportion of business stock than in any other LEP outside London). - In the South East, we have an entrepreneurial economy, and we will maintain our positive record in supporting new business starts.
-But we will particularly focus on growing those businesses with the potential for growth, through coaching, management, the development of leadership quality, support in accessing finance, and other measures. - Increase the adoption of new technologies and processes: The Made Smarter review of productivity in the manufacturing sector highlighted the 'gap' between the UK's 'leading edge' innovators and the ability of the broader SME population to adopt new systems and processes, faced with the high costs (in terms of, for example, reskilling or temporary constraints on production)13.
+Over the next five years, and building on the continued development and expansion of our Growth Hub and existing activity, we will seek to: - > Encourage those businesses with the capacity for innovation and high growth to scale up: While the SELEP economy is very effective in generating large numbers of new enterprises, most of them remain micro (in fact, micro businesses account for a higher proportion of business stock than in any other LEP outside London). - In the South East, we have an entrepreneurial economy, and we will maintain our positive record in supporting new business starts.
+But we will particularly focus on growing those businesses with the potential for growth, through coaching, management, the development of leadership quality, support in accessing finance, and other measures. - Processes: The Made Smarter review of productivity in the manufacturing sector highlighted the 'gap' between the UK's 'leading edge' innovators and the ability of the broader SME population to adopt new systems and processes, faced with the high costs (in terms of, for example, reskilling or temporary constraints on production).
 Bridging the gap could help to increase productivity within individual businesses but a failure to do so could equally lead to a long term loss of competitiveness.
-To respond to the 'grand challenges' of the Industrial Strategy, we will need to take a more concerted approach. - Support the process of knowledge transfer between the universities in SELEP and our business base.
-Our nine universities are a core asset, and make a substantial contribution to the economy as businesses in their own right: increasing the density of connections between innovative (or potentially innovative) businesses and the stock of knowledge within our higher education base will be beneficial to both sides and to the economy overall.
+To respond to the 'grand challenges' of the Industrial Strategy (particularly in responding to technology change), we will need to take a more concerted approach.

-13 Made Smarter Review (2017)

-• Respond to the increasing need for workspace flexibility: In consultation, businesses highlighted increasingly flexible working patterns, enabled by technology.
-However, while demand for flexible workspace is rising, supply is falling (particularly in the light of the widespread loss of commercial space through permitted development rights), and recent research indicates a shortfall in supply across a wide range of business space types and price brackets14.

-Across the South East, there is a strong record in bringing forward new managed workspace and innovation centre space (for example in the network of workspaces delivered in East Sussex), and we will build on this.
-However, responding to a more flexible working landscape demands a more integrated approach, linking existing and new facilities and creating the conditions for businesses to make new connections and share ideas.

-• Ensure that the South East is Britain's gateway for trade and investment:

-Nationally, both exporting and foreign direct investment correlate with higher productivity, as exposure to wider markets stimulate competitiveness and take-up of new processes and solutions.
+- > Support the process of knowledge transfer between the universities in SELEP and our business base.
+Our nine universities are a core asset, and make a substantial contribution to the economy as businesses in their own right: increasing the density of connections between innovative (or potentially innovative) businesses and the stock of knowledge within our higher education base will be beneficial to both sides and to the economy overall. - > Respond to the increasing need for workspace flexibility: In consultation, businesses highlighted increasingly flexible working patterns, enabled by technology.
+However, while demand for flexible workspace is rising, supply is falling (particularly in the light of the widespread loss of commercial space through permitted development rights), and recent research indicates a shortfall in supply across a wide range of business space types and price brackets. - Across the South East, there is a strong record in bringing forward new managed workspace and innovation centre space (for example in the network of workspaces delivered in East Sussex), and we will build on this.
+However, responding to a more flexible working landscape demands a more integrated approach, linking existing and new facilities and creating the conditions for businesses to make new connections and share ideas. - > Ensure that the South East is Britain's gateway for trade and investment: Nationally, both exporting and foreign direct investment correlate with higher productivity, as exposure to wider markets stimulate competitiveness and take-up of new processes and solutions.
 The South East has a strong track record in inward investment, driven by its three investment promotion agencies: our proximity to London provides a major opportunity which we must exploit, and we will support continued efforts to attract new investment.